codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 Add tags to projects for filtering and defining permissions.

 >TIP:
- If **Auto-create projects for teams** is enabled for your account, then creating the team also creates the project with the same name and tag as the team name.
+ If **Auto-create projects for teams** is enabled in global pipeline settings for your account, then creating the team also creates a project with the same name and tag as the team name.

+  {% include image.html
+lightbox="true"
+file="/images/pipeline/pipeline-settings/auto-create-projects-setting.png"
+url="/images/pipeline/pipeline-settings/auto-create-projects-setting.png"
+alt="Auto-create projects for teams" caption="Auto-create projects for teams" max-width="60%"
+%}

 1. In the Codefresh UI, on the toolbar, from Pipelines in the sidebar, select [**Projects**](https://g.codefresh.io/projects/){:target="\_blank"}.